- Financial aid

-The faculty of the SIL program at UND are active scholars, proud of their innovative applications of linguistic theory to teaching and to fieldwork.
+The faculty of the SIL program at UND are active scholars with many years of real-world experience.
 A core of faculty teaches yearly or on a regular basis, others are invited to teach for a specific course or year.
-The faculty includes linguists with extensive experience in Latin America, Africa, Asia, Europe and the Pacific.
+The faculty includes linguists with extensive experience all over the world: Latin America, Africa, Asia, Europe and the Pacific.

 For example, our course in learner-directed second language acquisition helps you move beyond normal limitations and make steady progress towards bilingualism, especially if you have to learn a language on your own, outside of a traditional classroom.
 It provides theory that you immediately apply in daily interaction with a speaker of another language.
 (Check out this video on YouTube.)
 You'll be surprised at how much you can learn in just nine weeks!

-The Summer Institute of Linguistics at UND strives for integration of linguistic theory with the practical tasks of learning and describing languages in many different field situations around the world.
+SIL-UND strives to integrate linguistic theory with the practical tasks of learning and describing languages in many different field situations around the world.
 This provides a strong background for those who are interested in learning about the wonder of human language and for those interested in expanding their world.
 SIL-UND students often go on to careers as linguists, anthropologists, teachers, Christian workers, community-development workers and translators, especially in other countries.

 A special feature at SIL-UND is that we cover signed languages too, not just spoken languages.
 There are special courses on signed languages, and most general linguistics courses include coverage of signed languages, sometimes to a substantial degree.
-Most summers, Deaf people are involved as students and staff, and approximately 15-20% of our community knows at least some ASL.
+Most summers, Deaf people are involved as students and staff, and approximately 15-20% of our community knows some sign language.
 ASL-English interpreters are provided whenever needed for classes, faculty-student appointments, colloquia, parties, etc.

 Whatever your major, whatever your goals, you need language.
 Understanding it better can enhance your college studies, your career — and your whole life.

-The SIL-UND program offers an M.A. in Linguistics and a graduate Certificate in Community-Based Literacy as Applied Linguistics through the School of Graduate Studies at the University of North Dakota, although many students take courses without enrolling in either program.
-Those who do enroll in the M.A. typically complete the M.A. in 3-4 summers; the literacy certificate can be completed in one summer.
+The SIL-UND program offers an M.A. in Linguistics and a graduate Certificate in Community-Based Literacy as Applied Linguistics through the School of Graduate Studies at the University of North Dakota.
+M.A. students typically complete the M.A. in 3-4 summers; the literacy certificate can be completed in one summer.

 The M.A. requires a thesis, usually based on data that students have collected themselves.
-In recent years, theses have focused on such diverse languages as Arara (Brazil), ASL (US and Canada), Enganno (Indonesia), Lezgi (Azerbaijan), Mpyemo (central Africa), Swiss German, and Seri (Mexico).
+In recent years, theses have focused on such diverse languages as Bora (Colombia), Afghan Sign Language (Afghanistan), Fur (Sudan), Indus Kohistani (Pakistan), Me'paa (Mexico), Rakhine and Marma (Bangladesh), Sarikoli (China).

 Some students who have completed the M.A. program have gone on to Ph.D. programs at other schools.
 Many have gone overseas to act as consultants for linguists in field programs.
 Others have used their degrees to support careers in teaching or interpreting.